Production of twisted particles in heavy-ion collisions: Twisted photon in HIC

 where $\beta$ is the Dirac matrix and $\bm L$ and $\bm s$ are the OAM and spin operators.
 The eigenstates of this operator have definite integer OAMs and the corresponding eigenfunctions describe LG beams.

-In HIC of Au-Au (RHIC) and Pb-Pb (SPS and LHC) nuclei, the beam energies of colliding nucleons are up to 100 GeV, 158 GeV, and 5.02 TeV, respectively \cite{AuAu,PbPb,Noferini,RHIC}.
+In HIC of Au-Au (RHIC) and Pb-Pb (SPS and LHC) nuclei, the collision energies $\sqrt {s_{NN}}$ are up to 200 GeV, 17.2 GeV, and 5.02 TeV, respectively \cite{AuAu1,AuAu2,AuAu3,RHIC,PbPb-sps1,PbPb-sps2,PbPb-LHC1,PbPb-LHC2,PbPb-LHC3,Noferini}.
 In the collision picture, nucleus are nonspherical and are mostly like a disc \cite{Schuetrumpf}.
 The $_{79}$Au$^{197}$ nucleus radius is equal to $R=6.98$ fm and the Coulomb energy of two touching Au nuclei is $W=Z^2e^2/R=1.29$ GeV.
 Evidently, the Coulomb repulsion of colliding nuclei can be neglected.